HMS M33: Harbour service and restoration

 In 1925 M33 became a mine-laying training ship and was renamed HMS Minerva on 3 February 1925.
 She went through a number of roles for the remainder of her career including fuelling hulk and boom defence workshop.
 Her name was changed again in 1939, this time to Hulk C23.
 In 1946 she became a floating office at the Royal Clarence Victualling Yard at Gosport.

+Put up for sale in 1984, in July 1987 she left Portsmouth on the barge Pacific Goliath alongside HMS Trincomalee; that ship had been placed on a cradle to support her wooden hull, but M.33 with her flat bottom could be placed on the barge instead.
+In Hartlepool early restoration work was undertaken including painting her back to wartime colours and restoration of her superstructure.
+She later passed to Hampshire County Council and was towed back to Portsmouth to begin further restoration, she was moored in No.1 Basin near HMS Victory.

-Put up for sale in 1984, she eventually passed to Hampshire County Council.
-Listed as part of the National Historic Fleet, she is now located at Portsmouth Historic Dockyard, close to HMS Victory.
+HMS M.33 is listed as part of the National Historic Fleet, she is now located at Portsmouth Historic Dockyard, close to HMS Victory.
 She was opened to the public for the first time as part of the National Museum of the Royal Navy on 7 August 2015.
 M33 is one of only three surviving British warships that served during the First World War, the others being HMS Caroline and HMS President, although a number of auxiliary vessels and small craft have also survived.